JusciAvelino/Meta-IR/README.md

 ## How Meta-IR Works

 Meta-IR operates by analyzing the characteristics of a given dataset to determine the appropriate resampling strategy and learning algorithm.
+We propose two distinct formulations:

+1. **Independent Formulation:** In this approach, the meta-classifiers are trained separately to determine the best learning algorithm and the optimal resampling strategy for a given dataset.

+2. **Chained Formulation:** The chained approach involves a sequential procedure where the output of one meta-classifier serves as input for another.